OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 A Step Package is a `zip` file.
 It contains all of the things Octopus Server needs to use the Step in a Deployment Process.

-Step Packages are named in the format `Octopus.MyStepPackage.1.0.0.zip`, and are located under `%OctopusServerRoot%\bin\steps`
+Step Packages are named in the format `Octopus.MyStepPackage.1.0.0.zip`, and are located under `%OctopusServerRoot%/bin/steps`

-Step packages have been designed to allow using different technologies to develop the Step Function they contain.
-Currently we support writing Step Packages in Node.js, and will soon support writing them in DotNet.
+Step packages have been designed to allow using different technologies to develop the Step Executor they contain.
+Currently we support writing Step Packages in node, and will soon support writing them in dotnet.

-Node.js will be our default choice for developing Step Packages.
+Node will be our default choice for developing Step Packages.

-DotNet will only be used for migrating existing Sashimi-based steps into Step Packages.
+Dotnet will only be used for migrating existing Sashimi-based steps into Step Packages.

 ![Step Packages](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/assets/building_blocks.png)